yiyunxu/CSS143B-HW6-Map-TextSearchEngine/readme.md

 - search(String phrase) only works with full words
 - this search engine ignore cases
 - do not use string comparison to scan each doc to do search
-- suggestive reading/idea [here](http://www.ardendertat.com/2011/05/30/how-to-implement-a-search-engine-part-1-create-index/) and [here](http://www.ardendertat.com/2011/05/31/how-to-implement-a-search-engine-part-2-query-index/). this is also what my solution will be based on.
+- suggestive reading/idea [here](http://www.ardendertat.com/2011/05/30/how-to-implement-a-search-engine-part-1-create-index/) and [here](http://www.ardendertat.com/2011/05/31/how-to-implement-a-search-engine-part-2-query-index/). this is also what my solution will be based on

 ### The Idea